 The dose of a suspected drug may be reduced or the drug stopped to confirm the drug as the cause.

 Patients requiring prolonged bed rest should sit up each day and exercise in bed when possible.
 Patients should rise slowly from a recumbent or sitting position, consume adequate fluids, limit or avoid alcohol, and exercise regularly when feasible.
 Regular modest-intensity exercise promotes overall vascular tone and reduces venous pooling.
-Elderly patients should avoid prolonged standing.
-Sleeping with the head of the bed raised may relieve symptoms by promoting Na retention and reducing nocturnal diuresis.
+Older patients should avoid prolonged standing.
+Sleeping with the head of the bed raised may relieve symptoms by promoting sodium retention and reducing nocturnal diuresis.

 Postprandial hypotension can often be prevented by reducing the size and carbohydrate content of meals, minimizing alcohol intake, and avoiding sudden standing after meals.